Mokey2002/OpenLIMS/README.md

 - Header row behavior
 - Auto-detection of true CSV headers

-This makes it possible to import data from common lab instruments and convert rows into samples, work items, and structured results.

 ### Flexible CSV Imports

 Some instrument exports include metadata rows before the real CSV header.
-OpenLIMS supports flexible CSV parsing so the system can scan for the sample ID column and detect the actual header row.
+OpenLIMS can scan for the sample ID column and detect the actual header row.

-Example:

 ```csv
 Instrument,Example Analyzer